MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/deception-overview.md

 ## Identify when deception is detected in your environment

 Alerts based on deception detection contain “deceptive” in the title.
-Below are some examples of alert titles:
+Some examples of alert titles are:

 - Sign-in attempt with a deceptive user account
 - Connection attempt to a deceptive host